 If the thought of perfectly round cookies is appealing, you need to try this tried and true method.
 Immedietely after the cookies come out of the oven and are still warm, place a drinking glass or cup over each cookie and swirl it in a circular motion to shape the cookie into a perfect circle.
 Repeat with all the cookies.
 This procedure must be done before the cookies cool as once they have cooled, they will not be malleable.

+Only use oat flour in this recipe!
 I haven't tested this specific recipe with a different type of flour (such as almond flour or a 1 to 1 baking flour), so I can't guarantee it would work since they all work differently.
 If you have time and want to have fun in the kitchen, try one out and let me know how it goes!
 I can't guarantee the texture will be ideal though.

 Recipe Tips

 - Measure the flour accurately by spooning it into the measuring cup and then leveling it off with a knife.
-This will ensure you get the right texture as too much or too little flour will alter the texture of the cookie.

 - Bring your refrigerated items to room temperature so they blend more easily.